 - I work to make the world a more just and loving place for everyone

 Each of these questions relates to the Gifts of Anger, and a low score (from 10 to 20) can mean that anger isn’t welcome in your life right now — which means that these gifts may not be available to you just yet.
-However, this can and will change as you learn to work with your anger, so worry not.
+However, this can and will change as you learn to work with your anger.

 A medium score (from 21 to 39) can mean that you’re working well with anger in certain areas, but that you may have some difficulties in other areas.
 As you learn to work with your anger empathically, you’ll be able to address any areas where your anger is not currently available to you.

-A high score (40 to 50) can mean that you and your anger are working together very well — but notice that almost none of the skills and abilities I listed above would be attributed to the Gifts of Anger.
+A high score (40 to 50) can mean that you and your anger are working together very well — but notice that almost none of the skills and abilities I listed above are normally connected to anger.
 If you got a high score, people might think of you as self-contained, self-aware, focused, responsible, honorable, loving, and just.
-But they probably wouldn’t be able to trace their way back to the emotion that’s helping you maintain all of these qualities.
+But they probably wouldn’t be able to trace their way back to the emotion that’s helping you maintain all of these qualities!

 From the Anger chapter in The Language of Emotions

 If I were to personify anger, I would describe it as a mix between a stalwart castle sentry and an ancient sage.
 Anger sets your boundaries by walking the perimeter of your psyche and keeping an eye on you, the people around you, and your environment.
 If your boundaries are broken (through the insensitivity of others, or in any other way), anger comes forward to restore your sense of strength and separateness.

 The questions for anger are: What do I value? and What must be protected and restored?
 Both protection and restoration can occur quickly when you ask these questions.
 This gives you something immediate and honorable to do with your anger, and with its help, you can easily reset your boundaries and restore your sense of self.